ovidiuostoia/graph-algorithms/README.md

 - an `edge` is a connection between `two nodes`
 - graphs can be `directed` or `undirected`
 - the most preferred way to represent graph information is through an `adjency list` which is just a map with a node as a key and a list of nodes as a value for that key.
+- a graph is called `acyclic` if it has no cycles, this means that it doesn't have infinite cycles.

 ```python
 graph = {